martes, diciembre 13, 2011

 Marco at the high school prom

-And if someone were to ask Terry and Dorothy for the most exciting part of their visits to Lima the response would always be the same: when Marco does their hair.
-On our last visit to Lima we did not have time for this treat, but Marco traveled seven hours from Lima to Chimbote, with a pair of scissors in his pocket.
-We had a chance to visit with each other, and he also made time to style Terry and Dorothy’s hair before returning to Lima.
+And if anyone asked Terry or Dorothy about the most exciting moment of their visits to Lima, the answer is always the same: when Marco styles their hair.
+During our last visit, we didn't have time for that, so Marco traveled seven hours from Lima to Chimbote with a pair of scissors in his pocket, styled their hair, and headed back to Lima.

 Eduardo.